davidhintelmann/dirwalk/README.md

 A high-performance, concurrent disk usage analyzer written in Go.
 It scans a directory tree starting from a root path, calculates total disk usage, and displays the top N largest files.
-Designed specifically for Windows and Linux oeprating systems.
+Designed specifically for Windows and Linux operating systems.
 For windows this program can handles quirks like NTFS compression and system-protected directories.

 ## 🚀 Features